Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT: Introduction

-The Spectro-Polarimetric High-contrast Exoplanet REsearch (SPHERE) on the Very Large Telescope provides an exquisite $ \sim$ 20 milliarcsec angular resolution in the optical and $\sim$ 50 milliarcsec in the near-infrared, enabling to better characterize the central stars of the system.
-SPHERE's coronagraph and polarimetric capabilities enable a deep and detailed study of the nebula around the central binary system, allowing, for the first time, to study the mass-loss history of a resolved binary system including a Post-Red supergiant star.
+The Spectro-Polarimetric High-contrast Exoplanet REsearch (SPHERE) on the Very Large Telescope provides an exquisite $ \sim$ 20 milliarcsec angular resolution in the optical and $\sim$ 50 milliarcsec in the near-infrared, enabling us to better characterise the central stars of the system.
+SPHERE's coronagraph and polarimetric capabilities enable a deep and detailed study of the nebula around the central binary system, allowing, for the first time, a study of the mass-loss history of a resolved binary system including a post-RSG star.

-In this study, we present a detailed analysis of the evolved massive binary system AFGL 4106, based on high-angular-resolution, high-contrast observations obtained with VLT/SPHERE in both direct and polarimetric imaging modes across multiple optical and near-infrared wavelengths.
-These data reveal the morphology and scattering properties of the surrounding dusty nebula, bringing constraints on the mass-loss history of the system.
+In this paper, we present a detailed analysis of the evolved massive binary system AFGL 4106; it is based on high-angular-resolution, high-contrast observations obtained with VLT/SPHERE in both direct and polarimetric imaging modes across multiple optical and near-infrared wavelengths.
+These data reveal the morphology and scattering properties of the surrounding dusty nebula, putting constraints on the mass-loss history of the system.

-This paper is structured as follows: in Section~\ref{sec:Observations}, we describe the SPHERE observations and data reduction.
-Section~\ref{sec:Results} presents the morphological and photometric analysis, including the spectral energy distributions of each component and discuss the radiative transfer modelling used to constrain the stellar and dust parameters.
+This paper is structured as follows.
+In Section~\ref{sec:Observations}, we describe the SPHERE observations and data reduction.
+Section~\ref{sec:Results} presents the morphological and photometric analysis, including the spectral energy distributions of each component; and in it we discuss the radiative-transfer modelling used to constrain the stellar and dust parameters.
 In Section~\ref{sec:Discussion}, we interpret the results in the context of stellar evolution, mass-loss history, and nebular shaping mechanisms.
-Finally, conclusions are summarized in Section~\ref{sec:Conclusion}.
+Finally, our conclusions are summarised in Section~\ref{sec:Conclusion}.